Techtonica/curriculum/projects/final-project/planning-your-project.md

 ### Tools & Frameworks

 - [ ] List all the tools and frameworks you intend to use in your project.
 You are **required** to use React, CSS, Express, Node, and PostgreSQL; also include any additional electives you completed that make sense to include.
 If it replaces some of the requirements, be clear in your proposal and planning that this is the case (i.e. using a CSS Framework instead of building your own custom rules).

+### Technical Risks

+- [ ] Identify any technical risks you anticipate having with your project, for example an API becoming unavailable.

 ### User Flow